rafaelsgirao/gammastep/README.md

 **Why does the redness effect occasionally switch off for a few seconds?**

-Redshift uses the gamma ramps of the graphics driver to apply the redness effect but Redshift cannot block other applications from also changing the gamma ramps.
-Some applications (particularly games and video players) will reset the gamma ramps.
-After a few seconds Redshift will kick in again.
-There is no way for Redshift to prevent this from happening.
+Some applications (particularly games and video players) will reset the gamma ramps while this program operates.
+After a few seconds, this program will take effect again.

 **Why does the redness effect continuously flicker?**

-You may have multiple instances of Redshift running simultaneously.
+You may have multiple instances running simultaneously.
 Make sure that only one instance is running for the display where you are seeing the flicker.

-**Why doesn't Redshift change the color of the mouse cursor?**
+**Why doesn't the color of the mouse cursor change?**

 Mouse cursors are usually handled separately by the graphics hardware and is not affected by gamma ramps.
 Some graphics drivers can be configured to use software cursors instead.

-**I have an issue with Redshift but it was not mentioned in this FAQ.
+**I have an issue but it was not mentioned in this FAQ.
 What do I do?**

-Please go to [the issue tracker](https://github.com/jonls/redshift/issues) and check if your issue has already been reported.
+Please go to [the issue tracker](https://gitlab.com/chinstrap/gammastep/issues) and check if your issue has already been reported.
 If not, please open a new issue describing you problem.

-**When running as a systemd service, redshift fails to connect to Xorg/Wayland**
+**When running as a systemd service, the connection to Xorg/Wayland fails**

 You need to export your environment variables when you window manager or compositor start up.
 Typically, you want to run this as part of its startup: